valkey-io/valkey-doc/docs/management/replication.md

 If your master has a password via `requirepass`, it's trivial to configure the replica to use that password in all sync operations.

-To do it on a running instance, use `redis-cli` and type:
+To do it on a running instance, use `valkey-cli` and type:

     config set masterauth <password>